Thibaut-Fatus/start_python/1.first_steps/README.md

 A easy way to start coding in python is by using a command line interface (CLI).
 It's what you get when you type "python" or "ipython".
 You could write your entire program in the CLI, but I promise you you don't want to do this ;) !

 Still, it's easy to start with the CLI because you can write code and immediately see what happens.

-And in this course you won't even need python on your computer since there is a notebook already available on GitHub you could have a look at!
+In this course you won't even need python on your computer since there is a [notebook already available](/1.first_steps/first_steps_variables.ipynb) on GitHub you could have a look at!
 But if you want to play around you need to install at least python.

 ## Installation